JeroenAdam/my-personal-knowledge-management-system/README.md

 ## Prerequisites

 This guide assumes a clean Windows installation.
+If you prefer a new virtual machine, go [here](https://github.com/JeroenAdam/New-VM-for-development) and come back later.
 We will be using the Chocolatey package manager.
 If you don't have Chocolatey installed, follow the instructions on the [Chocolatey installation page](https://chocolatey.org/install).

 ### Step 1: Install Required Software